company-mode/company-quickhelp/README.md

 This version contains a few bugfixes not included in the original on [EmacsWiki](http://www.emacswiki.org).

+### What isn't

+Since this library relies on `pos-tip`, and I prefer libraries that do one thing well, `company-quickhelp` will never be extended with optional terminal support.

 ## Installation

 I highly recommend installing `company-quickhelp` through `package.el`.